-Criterion 3: State and Local Seals (Must have two seals and one MUST be a state seal)
+Criterion 3: State and Local Seals

+(Must have two seals and one MUST be a state seal)

-INIUST Have two seals all iu one iv ios i be a state seal) Ohio Means Jobs Readiness Seal State Demonstration of Professional work-related skills.
-Must have 3 mentors to validate 15 professional skills College Ready Seal State Earn Remediation free scores on the ACT or SAT tests Military Enlistment State Provide evidence of enlistment in an armed services branch of the military Citizenship Seal State Proficient scores on Am.
+must have two seals at IU OHE II (Midst Have two seals and one most be a state seal) Ohio Means Jobs Readiness Seal State Demonstration of Professional work-related skills.
+Must have 3 mentors to validate 15 professional skills College Ready Seal State Earn Remediation free scores on the ACT or SAT tests.
+22 on Math and 22 on English English Math: Military Enlistment State Provide evidence of enlistment in an armed services branch of the military Citizenship Seal State Proficient scores on Am.
 Hist. and Am Govt.
-EOC tests or earn a "B" or higher in an approved CCP+ course Science Seal State Proficient score on Biology EOC test or earn a "B" or higher in an approved CCP+ course Honors Diploma State Meeting criteria for one of six honors diplomas.
-See School counselor for list and requirements Seal of Biliteracy State Student demonstrates proficiency in English and one other world language through a series of test-based options Technology State Completing a course offered at BHS or earn a "B" or higher in an approved CCP+ course Industry-Recognized Credential Seal State Earn an industry-recognized credential that is aligned to a job that is determined to be "indemand" in this area Community Service Local Completion of 40 hours of documented community service hours over the four years you are in high school Student Engagement Local Participate in 4 school supported sports teams and/or clubs supervised by a school approved advisor Fine and Performing Arts Local Participate in 4 fine arts events during their high school career.
+EOC tests or earn a "B" or higher in the class or an approved CCP+ course Science Seal State Proficient score on Biology EOC test or earn a "B" or higher in approved CCP+ course Honors Diploma State Meeting criteria for one of six honors diplomas.
+See School counselor for list and requirements Seal of Biliteracy State Student demonstrates proficiency in English and one other world language through a series of test-based options Technology State Completing Info Technology course at BHS with a "C" or higher.
+Grade: Industry-Recognized Credential Seal State Earn an industry-recognized credential that is aligned to a job that is determined to be "in-demand" in this area Community Service Local Completion of 40 hours of documented community service hours over the four years you are in high school or 4 yrs. peer tutor.
+9101112 Student Engagement Local Participate in 4 school supported sports teams and/or clubs supervised by a school approved advisor.
+MUST complete the season.
+9101112 Fine and Performing Arts Local Participated in 4 fine arts events during their high school career.
 These events can include Marching Band, Art/Music Showcases, Theater, dance line.
+9 10 11 12